prabhatm39/GetHarvest-Clone/README.md

 # Clone of GETHARVEST.COM
 This is a collaborative Project from Masai School in the Construct Week.
 We are 5 members of the team:

-1. Prabhat Mishra : Team Lead
+# 1. Prabhat Mishra : Team Lead

-2. Sukanta Dolai
+# 2. Sukanta Dolai

-3. Suraj
+# 3. Suraj

-4. Abhishek Sukumar
+# 4. Abhishek Sukumar

-Firstly let’s know about Tripto.
-Tripoto is a travel Booking website, for providing end to end solution to to your travelling by making your bookings handy.
+Firstly let’s know about GETHARVEST.
+# Harvest helps track your time, manage projects, and invoice clients efficiently.

 Challenges and hardships we faced:
 During the project, we divided our work among ourselves and we played our part very well.